EQAR/deqar-docs/docs/quick_start_guide.md

 >
 > - Once in the system, you should become familiar with the different modules available to you through the administrative interface:
 >
->     - **My Data:** including records on your uploaded reports as well as your agency's profile (see above); (coming soon) alerts and flags management.
+>     - **My Data:** including records on your uploaded reports as well as your agency's profile (see above); information on alerts and flags.
 >
 >     - **Submit Reports:** giving access to the manual and CSV submission methods (see below for API).
 >
->     - **Reference Data:** including records on all uploaded reports and records on all higher education institutions currently in DEQAR; (coming soon) all agencies and countries in DEQAR.
+>     - **Reference Data:** including records on all agencies, countries, higher education institutions and reports currently in DEQAR.
 >
 > - If you are planning to use the submission API, you can use API token found in your agency Profile and the following link: [https://backend.deqar.eu/submissionapi/v1/submit/report](https://backend.deqar.eu/submissionapi/v1/submit/report)
 >